NindiaEka/VTrack/README.md

 ## Analytics Feature: Region Presence

 Enable region presence by adding `regionpresence` to `feature` and providing `regions` in [config.yaml](config.yaml).
 Each region is a polygon (3+ points).
 The feature counts how many objects are inside the polygon for the current frame.

+**Logic Assumption**: An object is considered to be present in a region when its bounding box center lies inside the defined polygon.
+The point-in-polygon algorithm is used to determine inclusion.
+Optional dwell-time threshold alerts when a tracked object stays inside the region longer than a specified duration.

 Optional dwell time alert: set `dwell_threshold_sec` in a region to emit an alert when a tracked object stays inside the region longer than the threshold.
 Alerts are exported to `outputs/<region_name>_dwell_events.csv`.